maylay/postActiv/README.md

 follow each other.
 It enables a distributed social network spread all across the Web.

-is derived from GNU Social, which is itself derived from StatusNet and Laconica.
+postActiv is derived from GNU Social, which is itself derived from StatusNet and Laconica.
 It is forked form commit bd306bdb9fb43e80f9092784602a9508a7d52031 in the Nightly branch of GNU Social, available here:

 <https://git.gnu.io/gnu/gnu-social/commit/bd306bdb9fb43e80f9092784602a9508a7d52031>